davegwee94/ICT376/CHARTER.md

 ## Conflict Resolution
 * Since there are 3 group members, a vote on any contested issues will be used to decide.

+## Agreement
+This document is agreed to by Finnian Ryan, Dave Gwee, and Kaito Kamiyama.

 ## NOTE:
 I am using a program, pandoc, to convert github markdown (these .md files) to pdf format.